 Tuesday, January 11, 2022

+What is a "Bad" beer?
 There’s a strange phenomenon in our industry that most of us are aware of and may even be a part of.
 That is the concept of “Bad” beer.
-A beer style or an individual beer may be brewed as intended, objectively clean, and still called “Bad” in the eyes of many.
+A beer style or an individual beer may be brewed as intended, objectively clean with no “off-flavors” or acceptable levels of a compound(s) for the style and still called “Bad” in the eyes of many.
 This rhetoric is echoed constantly in social media groups, at pubs, taprooms, and brewery tasting rooms.
-I have some thoughts.
+I have thoughts.

-(Note: These thoughts are meant for those with some experience and are not intended for those who are new to beer and are barely dipping their taste buds into this world.
+(Note: These impressions are meant for those with some experience.
+Perhaps not intended for those who are new to beer and are barely dipping their taste buds into this world.
 This is not meant for those who are trying beer or a particular style for the first time.
-That is another discussion altogether and those learning should be shown encouragement.)
+That is another discussion altogether and those experiences should be shown encouragement.)

-I’ll just come right out and say what is undoubtedly an unpopular sentiment and I’ll say it as objectively as I can with my knowledge and experience as a basis: There is no inherent “Bad” beer… unless we are talking about one’s perspective and subjectivity.
+I’ll just come right out and say what is undoubtedly an unpopular sentiment and I’ll say it as objectively as I can with my knowledge and experience as a basis: There is no inherent “Bad” beer and, more controversially, no “off-flavors” … unless we are talking about one’s perspective and subjectivity.

 This leads me to the point of this write-up: subjective vs objective.
 In this context, subjectivity is driven by individual taste preferences, while objectivity is based on predefined parameters.
 It may be true that we all have our preferred tastes and perceptions of what we find enjoyable, which is based on personal experience and is usually distinct from person to person.
 By contrast, however, objectivity holds to a notion even if one disagrees solely on preference or even if one disregards it completely.